-The idea is well on its way to joining the well-stocked shelf of myths and half-truths (the sexless nation where men marry videogame characters; honourable Bushido-code following salarymen; droves of wacky young fashionistas with LEDs in their teeth and saline-injected lumps in their foreheads…) that the western world has uniformly accepted as the unvarnished truth about Japan.
+The idea is well on its way to joining the well-stocked shelf of myths and half-truths that the western world has uniformly accepted as the unvarnished truth about Japan (the sexless nation where men marry videogame characters; honourable Bushido-code following salarymen; droves of wacky young fashionistas with LEDs in their teeth and saline-injected lumps in their foreheads; the list is near-endless).
 “Japan, where crime is so low that the police have nothing to do” is a nice, easily digestible nugget of knowledge that will doubtless be dispensed and re-dispensed for years to come.
 It is also, unfortunately, a gross misrepresentation of the reality.